Sculpture Journal

-Sculpture Journal is a triannual peer-reviewed academic journal of sculpture published by Liverpool University Press.
-It was established in 1997 by the Public Monuments and Sculpture Association, with Marjorie Trusted as founding editor.
+The Sculpture Journal is a triannual peer-reviewed academic journal of sculpture published by Liverpool University Press.
+It was established in 1997 by the Public Monuments and Sculpture Association (PMSA), with Marjorie Trusted as founding editor.
+When the PMSA was wound up in 2020, the journal was sold to Liverpool University Press.
 The current editors-in-chief are Elisa Foster, Teresa Kittler, Eckart Marchand and Emma Payne.

 Abstracting and indexing

 The journal is abstracted and indexed in the Arts and Humanities Citation Index, Current Contents/Arts & Humanities, EBSCO databases, ProQuest databases, and Scopus.